Gundmi

-Gundmi is noted for historic locations such as Barkuru basadi, Barakuru Maalik Deenar Masjid, Beach Resort, Barkur's Fort, Shri Ammanavara Temple, Gundmi juma masjid, Mani Chennakeshava Temple, Saint Thomas Church, and Divine park.
+Gundmi is noted for historic locations such as Barkuru basadi, Barakuru Maalik Deenar Masjid, Beach Resort, Barkur's Fort, Shri Ammanavara Temple, Gundmi juma masjid, SKSM Salafi Center Gundmi Unit, Mani Chennakeshava Temple, Saint Thomas Church, and Divine park.

 This town is an important trading centre for fish and fish manure.
 Fishing and beedi rolling are main occupations of the residents of this town.

 Location

-14.6 km N of Malpe, 15.1 km NxNW of Udipi, 17.0 km S of Coondapoor, 19.5 km SxSE of Gangolli.
+14.6 km N of Malpe, 15.1 km NxNW of Udipi, 17.0 km S of Kundapura, 19.5 km SxSE of Gangolli.